-The aim of Society is the promotion of Philosophical Consultancy in all it’s forms including, for example, Socratic dialogue, philosophy with children and philosophical counselling.
+The aim of Society is the promotion of Philosophical Practice (Counselling) in all its forms including, for example, Socratic dialogue, philosophy with children, philosophical Practice (counselling) with groups and Organisations.

 The main terms used in this document are defined as follows:

-Consultant Philosopher – ( hereinafter also known as " Consultant ") some one who has a qualification in philosophy or related fields as recognised by the SPPCSH, has received additional training, who is continuing his / her professional development and who holds a practice within which he/she receives people who typically pay for his / her expertise and who therby become the philosopher’s "clients".
+Philosophical Practitioner – ( hereinafter also known as " Practitioner ") is someone who qualifies as philosophical Practitioner or in related fields as recognised by the PPCSHS, has received additional training, who is continuing his / her professional development, and who holds a practice within which he/she receives people who typically pay for his / her expertise and who thereby become the Philosophical Practitioner's "clients".

 - Dialogue between the philosopher and the client during an appointment and for which the client typically pays a fee.